The

 "I bet he will.
 I remember his right cross."

 "Oh, hush.
-He just had a lil too much beer to drink that one afternoon, that's all."
+He just had a lil too much beer to drink that one afternoon,

 "He didn't have to hit me."